oracle/yo/doc/development.rst

 Here's a checklist for things you may want to include in your changes.

-- If you've added a command, be sure to document it in ``doc/guide/commands.md``.
+- If you've added a command or CLI flag, be sure to use ``scripts/rebuild_docs.py`` to regenerate the command documentation.
 - If you've added a configuration option, be sure to document it in ``doc/guide/configuration.rst``.
-- If your change is user-facing at all (fixing a bug, adding a feature), then document it in the "Unreleased" section of the ``CHANGELOG.md``.
+- If your change is user-facing at all (fixing a bug, adding a feature), then document it in the "Unreleased" section of the ``CHANGELOG.rst``.